About Louise Brooke - Textile Artist & Handmade Banners

 Words and stories

-Louise has a deep love of meaningful words - song lyrics, poetry, the stories behind them and celebrating them as handmade banners.
 The way words perfectly capture our feelings of love and joy, or offer solace during difficult times - feeling less alone knowing someone somewhere has felt the same way.

-Browse bespoke banners
+Explore bespoke banners

 Close-up of artist Louise Brooke's hand cutting pink velvet